At

 I believe it was the first 'respectable' job I had ever had:

-a few rough spots I reached a sort of 'truce' with Pam's mother.
+After a few rough spots I reached a sort of 'truce' with Pam's mother.
+I don't

-I don't know that she ever really liked me, but we had an
+know that she ever really liked me, but we had an amiable enough day-to-day

-than rent.
-We didn't have much money, but at least I had the
+We didn't have much money, but at least I had the VA

 Mortgage benefits to back me.